 Have you ever been puzzled about how professional photographers make such close-ups of flowers that only a bee can see in the process of nectar collecting?

-The answer is quite simple – they use macro lenses.
+The answer is quite simple – they use macro lenses for flower photography.
 With a macro lens, it is possible to take an image of a 1: 1 scale.
 Only such a lens will help you achieve this result.
 The contrast sharpness of such lenses is so small that when shooting a flower, some little elements in the background may be blurred.

 15. Water Drops Works Perfect for Flower Photography